GLOBAL MARKETS-Wild week for markets set to end quietly

 reluctant to take big positions going into the weekend, after a

-week marked by the worst day for equities in four years on
+week marked by the equity market's worst day in four years on

 Monday and the biggest two-day gain ended Thursday since the